 The target market should be clearly identified and goals should be established that, if achieved, will indicate the strategy’s success.
 Because of Wal-Mart’s size it is anticipated that a sizeable budget will be set aside for this promotional strategy.
 It has been reported that in one year Ford spent approximately 1.1 billion dollars on its promotional strategy.
 Because of Wal-Mart’s size and the impact that it wants to make in the market it is envisaged that the budget will be much bigger.

 The promotional strategy will take the form of advertisements in the print and electronic media in areas where this is available and accessible.
-In selecting its components, one should look at the Political, Environmental, Social and Technological aspects of the Indian market.
+In selecting its components, we will look at the Political, Environmental, Social and Technological aspects of the Indian market.
 Kotler (1998) claims that a PEST analysis is a useful strategic tool for understanding market growth or decline, business position, potential and direction for operations.
 A SWOT analysis of Wal-Mart’s business environment in India should also be conducted.
-Additionally we will utilize the company’s internal home promotional campaigns but with some cultural changes with the help of the Bharti Group; changes which will incorporate elements of Indian culture.
+Additionally we will utilize the company’s internal home promotional campaigns but with some cultural changes with the help of Bharti Enterprise; changes which will incorporate elements of Indian culture.

 Module 14 - SELECTING AN INTERNATIONAL PRICING STRATEGY